hmcts/ccd-data-store-api/README.md

 These tests also rely on the `CCD_CNP_27.xlsx` file to be already imported.
 The latest version of this file could be found in [ccd-definition-store-api](https://github.com/hmcts/ccd-definition-store-api) project under the `aat/src/resource` folder.
-You may want to import it to your local installation before trying to run the functional tests against yoru local environment.
+You may want to import it to your local installation before trying to run the functional tests against your local environment.

 ## LICENSE